 Given the significant differences in the characteristics of latents and rolled reference fingerprints, we fine-tuned the MinuNet_reference model using minutiae in latent fingerprint images.
-A total of 300 latent and reference fingerprint pairs from the MSP latent database were used for retraining.
-The minutiae detection model MinuNet_reference was used to extract initial minutiae points and a graph based minutiae matching algorithm proposed in [25] was used to establish initial minutiae correspondences.
+A total of 300 latent images from the MSP latent database were used for retraining.
+The minutiae detection model MinuNet_reference was used to extract initial minutiae points and a graph based minutiae matching algorithm proposed in [27] was used to establish initial minutiae correspondences.

-4.2 Training Minutiae Detection Model
+B. Training Minutiae Detection Model